apollo

 Severe

-How does the drug interact with Asunra 100mg Tablet 6's:
+How does the drug interact with Asunra 100mg Tablet:

 How to manage the interaction:

-How does the drug interact with Asunra 100mg Tablet 6's:
+How does the drug interact with Asunra 100mg Tablet:

-Combining Danaparoid with Asunra 100mg Tablet 6's can increase the risk of gastrointestinal bleeding.
+Coadministration of Tizanidine with Asunra 100mg Tablet can increase the blood levels and side effects of Tizanidine.

 How to manage the interaction:

-How does the drug interact with Asunra 100mg Tablet 6's:
+How does the drug interact with Asunra 100mg Tablet:

 How to manage the interaction:

-How does the drug interact with Asunra 100mg Tablet 6's:
+How does the drug interact with Asunra 100mg Tablet:

-Using Asunra 100mg Tablet 6's together with cortisone may increase the risk of gastrointestinal ulcers and bleeding.
+Coadministration of Asunra 100mg Tablet and ketorolac may increase the risk of bleeding and stomach ulcers.

 How to manage the interaction:

-How does the drug interact with Asunra 100mg Tablet 6's:
+How does the drug interact with Asunra 100mg Tablet:

-Coadministration of Asunra 100mg Tablet 6's with ciclosporin may increase the risk of kidney problems.
+Co-administration of diclofenac and Asunra 100mg Tablet may increase your risk of developing stomach bleeding.

 How to manage the interaction:

-Although there is a possible interaction between Asunra 100mg Tablet 6's and ciclosporin, they can be taken together if your doctor has prescribed them.
-However, contact your doctor immediately if experience nausea, vomiting, loss of hunger, increased or decreased urination, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, or irregular heart rhythm.
-Do not stop using any medications without talking to a doctor.
+There may be a possible interaction between Diclofenac and Asunra 100mg Tablet but they can be taken together if your doctor has prescribed them.
+However, consult your doctor immediately if you experience symptoms such as severe abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of appetite, and/or black, tarry stools, increased or decreased urination, fluid retention, swelling, shortness of breath, muscle cramps, weakness, confusion, and irregular heart rhythm.
+Do not stop using any medications without first talking to your doctor.

 Drug-Food Interactions